Mansii-19/theobroma-website-task3/README.md

 - **CSS3** – Styling, layout, and responsiveness
 - **JavaScript** – Interactivity and dynamic behavior

-> Note: The project is built using **vanilla JavaScript only**, without any frameworks or libraries.

----

 ## ✨ Features
 - Multiple pages added for better website structure